ascribe/pyspool/README.md

 - **`min_confirmations`**: Number of confirmations when chosing the inputs of the transaction.
 Defaults to 6
 - **`sync`**: Perform the transaction in synchronous mode, the call to the function will block until there is at least on confirmation on the blockchain.
 Defaults to False
+- **`ownership`**: Check ownsership in the blockchain before pushing the transaction.
+Defaults to True
 - **`returns`**: transaction id

 ##### Spool.refill_main_wallet(from_address, to_address, nfees, ntokens, password, min_confirmations=6, sync=False)